craftcms/docs/docs/6.x/install.md

     ddev composer create-project "craftcms/craft:^6.0.0-alpha.1"
     ```

     The setup wizard will start automatically!
-Accept all defaults (in `[square brackets]`), and note your chosen username and password.
+    Accept all defaults, and note your chosen username and password.
+    If you are prompted for a timezone, use DDEV’s `$TZ` environment variable.

     ::: tip
     Our [First-Time Setup](kb:first-time-setup) guide in the Knowledge Base has more information about what to expect during setup.